deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

 ## Setup security group

+> [!NOTE]
-!!! note To allow only a specific port to be used, create a new security group, add the used port (e.g. port 80) and add it to the vm.
+> To allow only a specific port to be used, create a new security group, add the used port (e.g. port 80) and add it to the vm.
 By default even ports 80 and 443 are blocked by the "default" security group.

 1. Go to the section 'Network' and select 'Security Groups'.
 Click on 'Create New Group' and give the new group an easy recognizable name (e.g. secure-web-service).